lapalme/pyrealb/demos/basketball/README.md

 - `French.py` : French realizer class
 - `FStrings.py` : Realizer using only Python string concatenation
 - `Game.py` : Class for storing information about a game
+- `game_stats.py` : functions for finding interesting facts between teams in a given game
 - `Games.py` : Class for hiding access to the Gem dataset
 - `LexicalChoices.py` : abstract class for a realizer
 - `Player.py` : Class for storing information about a player